Visitors Guide T

 There are a number of tour operators in Port Vila (Adventures in Paradise, Adventure Centre, Evergreen, Meridian Charters, Destination Pacific, Melanesian Tours, etc) and resorts can organise tours for you.
 You will know yourself if you are a ‘tour person’ or not.
 Tours take the worry out of planning and exploring and often have access to cultural events and the like that the independent traveller won’t.
 We recommend, for cost and simplicity, that tours of Vila town, the cultural centre and to places like Hideaway Island and Cascades be done independently while other tours are excellent value.
 A round island trip, for example, may include kastom dancing, a sample of Melanesian food, swim stops and a guide with good knowledge.
 Three tours we highly recommend are Vanuatu Ecotours, the Coongoola cruise and Ekasup Village.

 Tradewinds is a mini resort boasting good quality self-contained accommodation at a budget price.
-The 5 individual studio bungalows can sleep up to two adults and two children in comfort.
-There are new two-bedroom bungalows and there’s a three-bedroom house.
+The five individual studio bungalows can sleep up to two adults and two children in comfort.
+There are also two-bedroom bungalows and a three-bedroom house.
 All bungalows are fully screened and feature extensive use of tropical timbers.
 Tradewinds is positioned at the top of the hill overlooking the lagoon above Poppy’s on the Lagoon at Seaside and is easy walking distance to town.

 For those shops/offices that take a siesta, 7:30am to 11:30am and 1:30pm to 5:00pm, Monday to Friday.
 The ANZ Bank opens from 8:00am to 3:00pm, Wespac from 8:30am to 4:00pm.
 The post office is open from 7:30am to 4:30pm Monday to Friday and 7:30am to 12:00 noon Saturday.
 Shops that have tourist products for sale don’t close for lunch and supermarkets open around 6:30am and close around 7:30pm.